trailsjs/trails-file-upload-example/README.md

 }
 ```

 In `MessagePolicy`, we can use Express middleware to modify the request.
-By default,
+In this example, files are saved to an uploads directory within the project
+directory.

 ```js
   // api/policies/MessagePolicy.js